 The student may be granted credit for professional certificates that demonstrate comparable academic proficiencies and skill levels contained within the content of the credit course for which credit is awarded.
 Credit must not duplicate credit already awarded.
 The original of the certificate must be presented to the department chair.
 A maximum of 12 credit hours can be earned for professional certificate(s).
-If credit is awarded, a grade of E will be entered on the student's transcript.
+If credit is awarded, a grade of "E" (Exempt) will be posted on the student's transcript.